168th Wing volunteers with Tanana Chiefs Conference

-A group of volunteers from the 168th Wing helped Tanana Chiefs Conference to distribute 300 shelf-stable food boxes to 200 elders in 11 Interior Alaska Villages, Jan 17, 2023.
+A group of 12 volunteers from the 168th Wing helped at the Tanana Chiefs Conference in Fairbanks, Alaska, on Jan 17, 2023.
 TCC works with various community organizations monthly to distribute meals throughout Interior Alaska Villages.

-(Courtesy Photo)
+"The villages aren't on the road system, so there's no such thing as meals on wheels for them," said Capt.
+Jeffrey Skaggs.
+"I coined the phrase "Meals on Wings" instead as the boxes are flown to villages for distribution."

+The TCC is an Alaska Native non-profit corporation also organized as Dena' Nena' Henash or "Our Land Speaks."
+It works to meet the health and social service needs of Tribal members and beneficiaries throughout the region.

 |Date Taken: